 - Offer on-campus and off-campus events for students, faculty, staff, and families that recognize and celebrate the achievements of students and the ESF campus.

 As an ESF student, you have access to over 350 student groups, here at ESF and at Syracuse University.
 These professional, recreational, service and social affiliations can help to facilitate a well-rounded education.
-On our own campus there are approximately 25 organizations, and close to 350 at Syracuse University.
+On our own campus there are over 30 ESF student organizations, and over 300 at Syracuse University.